Service guide

 2.3.2 Subscriber balance

-Please click menu “ServicesàPrepaidàSubscriber balance” and prepare to add balance for the prepaid users.
+Please click menu "Services / Prepaid / Subscriber balance" and prepare to configure balance for prepaid users.

 Subscriber